angadn/manna/README.md

 In the future, we can consider exploiting the `SIGTERM` issued by Kubernetes to our pod to save our count-state and elegantly restore it upon pod restart.

 ### Misc
 All clients talk to the master manna note (the central point-of-failure) via gRPC.
+The `manna.Bar` type is a struct (passed by value) and only holds a string identifying the service to attempt connecting to.
+The actual connection is made (_sort of_ lazily) when `Protect` is called.